Chart Color Schemes

 Edwardstown's residents are healthier than average in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health data indicates relatively positive outcomes for Edwardstown residents with common health conditions slightly more prevalent than average across both younger and older age cohorts.
-The rate of private health cover is relatively low, at approximately 50% of the total population (~7,741 people), compared to the national average of 55.3%.
+Health data shows Edwardstown residents have slightly more common health conditions than average across both younger and older age groups.
+Approximately 50% of the total population (~7,741 people) has private health cover, lower than the national average of 55.3%.

-The most common medical conditions in the area are mental health issues and arthritis, impacting 8.6 and 7.6% of residents respectively, while 70.4% declare themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
-The area has 17.2% of residents aged 65 and over (2,656 people), which is lower than the 19.2% in Greater Adelaide.
-This is broadly in line with the general population's health profile.
+The most prevalent medical conditions are mental health issues (8.6%) and arthritis (7.6%).
+About 70.4% of residents report no medical ailments, compared to 68.1% in Greater Adelaide.
+Around 17.2% of residents are aged 65 and over (2,656 people), lower than the 19.2% in Greater Adelaide.
+This aligns with the general population's health profile.

 Frequently Asked Questions - Health